 After the verdict, Couloute told reporters he was “disappointed” by the ruling.
 “The suit was never about cheating, or whether I was faithful, but about what you can print on the Internet and the harm it causes to people’s lives,”

-Couloute added: “It’s hard to find lawyers that know enough about this to take these kinds of cases forward, and I think I’m going to use my skills to help them.”
+Finally, Couloute added: “It’s hard to find lawyers that know enough about this to take these kinds of cases forward, and I think I’m going to use my skills to help them.”

 First Amendment Obstacles To Tortious Interference Claims

-In 2011, a Minnesota jury in 2011 ruled that a blogger named John Hoff pay $60,000 to the subject of an article who lost his job as a consequence of the post.
-The unusual part of the verdict was that the jury didn’t find that the post itself was false.
-It just ruled that the negative blog piece had tortiously interfered with the subject’s relationship with his employer.
+In 2011, a Minnesota jury ruled that blogger John Hoff pay $60,000 to the subject of an article who lost his job as a consequence of his post.
+The unusual things about the verdict?
+The jury didn’t actually find the post itself was false – it merely just ruled that the negative blog post had tortiously interfered with the subject’s relationship with his employer.

-The jury didn’t find that what Hoff wrote was untrue.
-But it still issued a verdict against Hoff on the grounds of tortious interference.
-The jury decided Hoff should pay Moore
+Although the jury didn’t find what Hoff wrote to be untrue, they still issued a verdict against him on the grounds of tortious interference and decided that Hoff should pay Moore

-Free Speech And ‘Trash Torts’
+Free Speech & ‘Trash Torts’

 She wrote, “Plaintiffs who wanted to sue for libel, but could not meet the high standards of proof set by the Supreme Court in cases like New York Times v.
-Sullivan and its progeny, attempted to circumvent those requirements by claiming damages based on other legal theories such as trespass, breach of duty of loyalty, or fraud,” Kirtley wrote.
-In one case, 1999 Food Lion brought suit against ABC’s “Primetime Live” for deceptive undercover reporting techniques, and won.
+Sullivan and its progeny, attempted to circumvent those requirements by claiming damages based on other legal theories such as trespass, breach of duty of loyalty, or fraud.”
+For example, on one case, Food Lion – a popular grocery store – brought a suit against ABC’s “Primetime Live” for deceptive undercover reporting techniques and ended up winning.